What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-How do I know whether my toilet is clogged?
+How can I tell whether my toilet is clogged?

-What can I do if the toilet is blocked?
+What can I do if my bathroom is blocked?

-Can I stop my toilet from becoming blocked?
+Do I have the ability to stop my toilet from getting blocked?

-When should I schedule my drains cleaned?
+How often should I get my drains cleaned?

 Additional Information